Michael Fanone

 Michael Fanone (born September 3, 1980) is an American law enforcement analyst, author, and retired policeman.
 He worked for the Metropolitan Police Department of the District of Columbia from 2001 until his retirement in 2021.
-Fanone was present at the U.S. Capitol during the January 2021 attack, and testified with his colleagues in front of the House Select Committee investigating the attack in 2021.
+As a police officer during the January 6, 2021 United States Capitol attack, he was violently assaulted, suffered a concussion, a heart attack, and almost died.
+He testified with his colleagues in front of the House Select Committee investigating the attack in 2021.

-Early life and education
+Early life

 Of Italian descent, Fanone was born on September 3, 1980, and raised in Alexandria, Virginia.
 His parents divorced when he was eight years old.
 Fanone attended St. Mary's Elementary School, and Georgetown Preparatory School for a year.
 He then attended boarding school in Maine.
 He left to work in construction and graduated from Ballou High School.

 Early career

 Fanone joined the United States Capitol Police during the aftermath of the September 11 attacks.
 A few years later, he joined the Metropolitan Police Department of the District of Columbia, remaining a member for approximately 20 years.
 He worked primarily as a plain-clothes and undercover officer, investigating narcotics trafficking.